 Great Kitchen Tools for Arthritis Sufferers

 Arthritis is a challenge to overcome but it shouldn’t keep you out of the kitchen.
 There is a solution for almost any challenge out there.
-This list of 10 kitchen tools for arthritic hands really just begins to tap into the wide variety of solutions to the arthritis problem.
+This list of 10 kitchen tools for those with arthritis really just begins to tap into the wide variety of solutions to the arthritis problem.
 Hopefully you’ve found at least a few of these products helpful suggestions to some problems you’ve been struggling with in your kitchen.